Top 10 Songs to Celebrate the 4th of July

 Pink Pony Club by Chappell Roan

 There we have it!
-From songs out the 70’s to The 1975, Bruce to Bryan, Lana to Lady Gaga, this playlist of Funktasy favourites will get your Fourth of July celebrations truly underway.
+From songs out of the 70s to The 1975, Bruce to Bryan, Lana to Lady Gaga, this playlist of Funktasy favourites will get your Fourth of July celebrations truly underway.
 We might not always see eye-to-eye on everything, but we can all agree on one thing: good music is good music.
-So let’s celebrate our nation’s holiday with these top quality tunes!
+So let’s celebrate our nation’s holiday with these top-quality tunes!